optixlab/malaria_OpenVINO/README.md

-### Healthcare application - Pneumonia Classification Sample
+### Healthcare application - Malaria Classification Sample

-This reference example showcases a healthcare application performing pneumonia classification on X-ray images, it demonstrates the method of Class Activation Maps with OpenVINO, it also shows with the help of heatmap which regions the network looked to make its choice.
+This reference example showcases an application performing malarai classification on blood cells.
+Run this on the Intel DevCloud with OpenVINO installed.